-The stealth of the conenose's attack, its general feeding habits, and
+The stealth of the conenose's attack, its general feeding habits, and the unpredictable painfulness of its bite are bad enough.
+But the

-"kiss" can also transmit the dangerous parasite that causes Chagas'

-disease in humans.
-Causes of this

-debilitating illness are well known

-in Mexico and South America.
-The

-microorganism eventually can invade the human blood system and

-migrate into tissues of the heart,

-spleen, and lymph nodes.
-The same

-or similar parasite has been found

-in conenoses in the United States.

-Charles Darwin is thought to have

-suffered from this lingering disease, acquiring it in 1935 in western

-Argentina.
+"kiss" can also transmit the dangerous parasite that causes Chagas' disease in humans.
+Causes of this debilitating illness are well known in Mexico and South America.
+The microorganism eventually can invade the human blood system and migrate into tissues of the heart, spleen, and lymph nodes.
+The same or similar parasite has been found in conenoses in the United States.
+Charles Darwin is thought to have suffered from this lingering disease, acquiring it in 1935 in western Argentina.